Hugo Raspoet: Life and career

 Raspoet was born in Ganshoren.
 He studied Latin philology at the University of Leuven and became a translator at the Flemish public TV channel afterwards.
 He was a contestant during the musical talent show Ontdek de Ster in 1962, where he performed the song "Mijn Koningskind".
 He released a few EPs, but later, under influence of Bob Dylan, Jacques Brel and Georges Brassens, changed his style to more introspective, poetic and socially conscious lyrics.
 In 1969, his song "Evviva Il Papa" caused controversy because it attacked both the Pope as well as the Vatican.
 It was banned from radio and TV airplay and Raspoet was often forbidden to perform it on stage.
 When he ignored the ban and tried to perform it one time in Borgerhout the police forced him to leave the stage.
 Johan Anthierens, who had a radio show about chanson, protested the ban by not playing the record on the air, but reading its lyrics for the listeners.
 He was still fired nevertheless.

 In 1970, Raspoet released his first and only album, Raspoet, of which the song "Helena" became a hit.
 Despite his success, the singer still chose to end his musical career in 1973, and returned to his former profession as translator for the Flemish public TV channel.

+Death

 He died in 2018, in Leuven.